What is Halal ? Understanding Halal Food, Meat, and Chicken :

 Halal chicken is sourced from healthy chickens that are of a permissible (halal) species.

 Just like with other halal meat, halal chicken should not contain any pork or pork by-products.
-This prohibition also extends to the feed and diet of the chickens.
+This ban includes the birds’ food and diet as well.

 The Importance of Halal in Muslim Culture